xjhaell/odin-recipes/README.md

 # odin-recipes
-Building a website practice based off the Odin Project
+Building a recipe-website based off the Odin Project's assignment.